ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #error-code-table}

 The table below defines the error codes used in SATP protocol messages.
+The error codes are not registered with IANA and are defined solely in this document.

 Many of the errors due to invalid identifiers (e.g., invalid transferContextId, invalid digitalAssetId) may arise within the execution of the SATP protocol because these identifiers depart from those agreed-upon in Transfer Initialization Claim in the transfer proposal message.